 A New York Times reporter tested a Blackberry phone to see what sort of data he was able to retrieve.
 The phone gathered detailed personal data on 556 of the reporter’s friends and information on a total of 294,258 friends of the reporter’s friends.

 Privacy advocates often point out that once your data has been collected, it can be used in all sorts of different ways beyond the original intent.
-Many people tolerate the harvesting of their data by Facebook, Google and other data companies because they assume it’s only used to serve up ads or to improve their services.
-As the violations of the public’s trust pile up, however, it is becoming clear that this is not the case.
+Many people tolerate the harvesting of their data by Facebook, Google, and other data companies because they assume it’s only used to serve up ads or to improve their services.
+As violations of the public’s trust pile up, however, it is becoming clear that this is not the case.

 If Facebook sends device makers your data regardless of how you use their services and despite your privacy settings, the only way to stop the flow of data may be to stop using Facebook.